Building a Crypto Accounting Practice: What an Accounting Firm Actually Needs (2026)

 |---|---|

-| On-chain data | Sourced from chains/wallets, not a bank feed |
+| On-chain data | Sourced from chains and wallets, not a bank feed |

-| Classification | Intangible/inventory/fair-value — an auditor judgement, not a default |
+| Classification | Intangible, inventory, or fair-value: an accounting judgement, not a default |

-| Reconciliation surface | Many chains, wallets, exchanges, DeFi legs |
+| Reconciliation surface | Many chains, wallets, exchanges, and DeFi legs |

-Appending a "crypto service" without addressing these surfaces later as an unreviewable dataset or a mispriced engagement.
+Appending a "crypto service" without addressing these surfaces resurfaces later as an unreviewable dataset or a mispriced engagement.
 The professional responsibility is the firm's regardless of tooling.

 The minimum capability stack